aceberg/WatchYourPorts/README.md

 ## Login
 You can limit access to WYP with [ForAuth](https://github.com/aceberg/ForAuth).
-Here is an axample: [docker-compose-auth.yml](docker-compose-auth.yml)
+Here is an example: [docker-compose-auth.yml](docker-compose-auth.yml)
 Also, SSO tools like Authelia should work.

 ## Import ports from Docker